pjshort/DenovoSim/README.md

 Simulate de novo mutations using model based on trinucleotide mutation rate model introduced in Samocha et. al, 2014.
 Users can condition on number of patients in a study, and number of mutations observed.
 Updates to the model planned and tracked in issues section.

 # Running the simulations
-DenovoSim takes the following command line arguments:
+DenovoSim.R takes the following command line arguments and relies on a job array to generate multiple files:
-# running unsupervised simulation from ~/software/DenovoSim/scripts
-cd /software/DenovoSim/scripts

-bsub -J "coding_sim[1-1000:2]" -R'select[mem>3000] rusage[mem=3000]' -M3000

-/software/R-3.2.2/bin/Rscript /nfs/users/nfs_p/ps14/software/DenovoSim/scripts/DenovoSim.R

 --verbose